How Amazon Site Search algorithms affected Flintobox in SEM

 If the above assumptions are correct, then the Amazon seller services team should have more checks in place when sellers upload data.
 Google today will not allow you to bid for a search keyword that is trademarked by another entity and something similar within Amazon Seller services could have voided this incident from happening.
 Another way, although rudimentary is the compare the seller upload tags/keywords data with the Brand names stored within the Amazon database.
 This may not cover trademark infringements, but will definitely avoid Brand X showing in suggestions of results when Brand Y is what a visitor is searching for.

-I feel this was not done on purpose, but sometimes a small mistake by a large company is enough to make a big impact in the ecosystem around them.
-While an apology may have been issued, it does not help with the loss in cash flow that many of the smaller companies rely to grow.
-Fortunately Flintobox survived to tell a story, many others may not.
+I feel this was not done on purpose, but sometimes a small mistake by a large company is enough to make a big impact on the ecosystem around them.
+While an apology may have been issued, it does not help with the loss in cash flow that many of the smaller companies rely on to grow.
+Fortunately, Flintobox survived to tell a story, many others may not.